TrompetteMarine/The-Polarisation-Threshold/README.md

 Happy replicating!

-## Reproducing the JME3 editor-requested figures
+## Reproducing the other figures of the paper

 Each script saves a PDF under `figs/` (created automatically).
 Run them from the repository root with the project activated: